khutbaapp1-debug/KhutbahTranslate/replit.md

 The backend is an Express.js application on Node.js, providing RESTful API endpoints.
 Authentication uses Passport.js with a local strategy and session management (express-session, connect-pg-simple).
 Multer handles audio file uploads, and role-based access control (`requireAuth`, `requirePremium`) manages feature access.

 ### Data Storage
 PostgreSQL serves as the primary database, utilizing Neon for serverless capabilities and Drizzle ORM for type-safe queries.
-The schema includes tables for users, sermons, transcript_segments, notes, journal_entries, user_analytics, hadiths, favoriteHadiths, duas, favoriteDuas, and userPreferences, including comprehensive notification settings.
+The schema includes tables for users, sermons, transcript_segments, notes, khutbah_guidelines, missed_prayers, user_analytics, hadiths, favoriteHadiths, duas, favoriteDuas, and userPreferences, including comprehensive notification settings.

 ### Key Architectural Decisions
 The project adopts a monorepo structure with `/client`, `/server`, and `/shared` directories.
 Real-time translation involves audio chunk capture, backend processing with Whisper for transcription, and GPT-4o-mini for translation, with segments stored for real-time display.
 Session-based authentication is used for security.
 Premium feature gating is implemented via middleware and UI flags.
 A mobile-first design prioritizes thumb-friendly interactions.
 Islamic content handling includes dedicated Arabic fonts, RTL support, and custom translation logic.
 Multi-language support is built-in, with Capacitor enabling native mobile deployment.

+### New Features (November 2025)
+- **Khutbah Guidelines**: AI-powered weekly implementation plans generated from sermon content.
+Each sermon can generate 5-7 practical suggestions across categories (Family, Work, Spiritual Practice, Community, Personal Growth) that users can track and complete.
+- **Prayer Tracker (Qada)**: Missed prayer tracking system allowing users to log prayers they need to make up, mark them as completed, and view progress statistics with estimated completion timeline.

 ## External Dependencies

 ### AI Services
 - **OpenAI Whisper API**: For Arabic audio transcription and source language auto-detection.
-- **GPT-4o-mini**: For cost-effective and high-quality Arabic-to-English translation, maintaining Islamic context, and for AI-generated features like action point extraction, sermon summaries, and reflection prompts.
+- **GPT-4o-mini**: For cost-effective and high-quality Arabic-to-English translation, maintaining Islamic context, and for AI-generated features like action point extraction, sermon summaries, and khutbah implementation guidelines.

 ### Payment Processing
 - **Stripe**: For managing premium subscriptions, handling payments, and processing webhooks.